itsJumana/hogwartsschool/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

 * System dependencies
 * Ensure you have the following installed on your system:
 - **Ruby 3.2.1**: Use a version manager like [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io) to manage Ruby versions.